microsoft/api-guidelines/Guidelines.md

 - Services MUST name counts of resources with a noun or noun phrase suffixed with 'Count'.

 ### 17.9.
 Common property names
-Where services have a property whose data matches the names below, the service MUST use the name from this table.
+Where services have a property, whose data matches the names below, the service MUST use the name from this table.
 This table will grow as services add terms that will be more commonly used.
 Service owners adding such terms SHOULD propose additions to this document.